SS Chester A. Congdon: Aftermath

-Chester A. Congdon, along with her sister ship D.R.
+Chester A. Congdon, along with the identically–sized D.R.
 Hanna (lost on Lake Huron in 1919), remained the largest shipwrecks on the Great Lakes until the loss of the self-unloading freighter Carl D. Bradley in 1958.
 Chester A. Congdon remained Lake Superior's largest shipwreck until the sinking of the freighter Edmund Fitzgerald in 1975.

 Chester A. Congdon wreck

 Chester A. Congdon became the largest shipwreck sunk near Isle Royale.
 She rests in two pieces, with the bow on the south side of the reef now known as Congdon Shoal in 60-120 ft of water, and the stern on the north side in between 20 and 210 ft of water.
-The bow rests at the base of an underwater cliff at an angle of between 35° to 59°, with the partially damaged stem pointing towards the shoal.
+The bow rests at the base of an underwater cliff at an angle of between 35° and 59°, with the partially damaged stem pointing towards the shoal.
 The wreck contains an intact pilothouse and forecastle deck, as well as penetrable living quarters, and a windlass room which is accessible through a hole in the forward deck.
 The stern section rests at a steep angle, and has an intact engine room and stern cabins.
 The rudder was driven through the deck when the stern hit the bottom.
 Pieces of her hull are on top of the shoal in 10 ft of water.

 Chester A. Congdon's wreck was listed on the National Register of Historic Places on June 12, 1984.
 As of 2009, she is Isle Royale's third most frequently visited shipwreck (behind the lake freighter Emperor, and the excursion steamer America respectively), with over 150 dives made out of the 1062 dives made to the wrecks in the park that year.